fonva/cr_politic_div/readme.md

 This project puts together different ideas on how to get Costa Rica related data, as well as ideas on how to clean, process and visualize.
-Since the scope is CR public, a lot of naming is on spanish.
-Feel free to use this ideas.
+Since the project is intended for CR audience, most of the language, code names and comments are in spanish.

 # Bienvenida
 ¡Hola!
 Si eres de Costa Rica, y has empezado en